coreos/tectonic-docs/Documentation/account/create-account.md

 A confirmation email will be sent to the listed account.
 Check your inbox for an email from CoreOS Support, and click *Verify Email*.

-Log in to complete registration and access the account *Overview* page.
+Log in to complete registration and access the account *Overview* page, which lists current CoreOS subscriptions and other available products.

 add new screen grab - once i have it - beth

-This page lists your current CoreOS subscriptions and other available products, and provides access to your CoreOS License and Pull Secret.

 Click *Free for use up to 10 nodes* below Tectonic, enter your contact information, and click *Get License for 10 nodes* to complete the registration process.
+Once complete, the Overview page also provides access to your CoreOS License and Pull Secret.

 <div class="row">
   <div class="col-lg-10 col-lg-offset-1 col-md-10 col-md-offset-1 col-sm-10 col-sm-offset-1 col-xs-10 col-xs-offset-1">